Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Numerical Results

 \subsection{Results}

-We run $K=5\times10^4$ episodes.
-Fig.~\ref{fig:results} compares objective gap and constraint violation.
-Across both Poisson and MAWI arrivals, our proposed bi-level algorithm achieves the smallest cumulative objective gap while maintaining near-zero violations, demonstrating that dual-coupled provisioning reduces cost without sacrificing safety.
-In contrast, fixed-budget DOPE incurs substantially larger objective gap due to non-adaptive provisioning, and the fixed-scheduling OCO is consistently worse than our proposed algorithm, indicating that ignoring lower-level sensitivity feedback leads to mis-provisioning under stateful dynamics and switching overhead.
+We run $K=5\times 10^4$ episodes.
+Fig.~\ref{fig:results} reports the cumulative objective gap (a,c) and cumulative budget violation (b,d) under Poisson arrivals and MAWI traces.
+In both traffic settings, our bi-level optimization-learning method achieves the \emph{smallest objective gap among all budget-feasible algorithms} while keeping the cumulative violation essentially zero, indicating that dual-coupled provisioning can reduce long-run cost without sacrificing safety.
+In contrast, fixed-budget DOPE remains safe but incurs a substantially larger objective gap because the provisioned budget is not adapted across episodes.
+Finally, the fixed-scheduling OCO baseline attains a smaller objective gap by directly optimizing provisioning costs, but it persistently violates the episode budget, demonstrating that ignoring the cross-level coupling and lower-level safety/sensitivity feedback can lead to systematically infeasible provisioning under stateful queue dynamics and switching overhead.